Under Salt Marsh: Production

-The six-part series is created by Claire Oakley who directs, along with Mary Nighy.
-Scott Bassett is series producer Oakley is also an executive producer alongside Elwen Rowlands for Little Door Productions and Megan Spanjian for Sky Studios.
+The six-part series is created by Claire Oakley, who also directs with Mary Nighy.
+Scott Bassett serves as the series producer while Oakley executive produces alongside Elwen Rowlands for Little Door Productions and Megan Spanjian for Sky Studios.
 Kelly Reilly was cast in the lead role in August 2024.
-In October 2024, Rafe Spall, Jonathan Pryce, Naomi Yang and Harry Lawtey joined the cast, amongst others.
+In October 2024, the full cast for the series was announced, with Rafe Spall, Jonathan Pryce, Naomi Yang, and Harry Lawtey in main roles while the supporting cast includes Dinita Gohil, Brian Gleeson, Kimberley Nixon, Mark Stanley, Dino Fetscher, Lizzie Annis, Rhodri Meilir, and Julian Lewis Jones.

-Filming began in October 2024, with the production taking place entirely in Wales with sites in Barmouth, Fairbourne, Anglesey and South Wales.
+Filming began in October 2024, with the production taking place entirely in Wales.
+Locations used include Barmouth, Fairbourne, Anglesey, and South Wales.
 Support for the project comes from Creative Wales.

+On August 26, 2026, it was renewed for a second series.
+Spall will reprise his role, with the new setting being a village in Scotland.

 Broadcast

-The six-episode series is set to premiere in 2026.
+The six-episode series premiered on 30 January 2026 on Sky Atlantic.

+Reception

+Prior to the show's release, Nation.Cymru criticised the casting, due to the majority of main roles being filled by English actors, although the series was characterised as Welsh, and was set and filmed in Wales.

+In September 2026, the series received three nominations at the BAFTA Cymru Awards.